vindarel/cl-cookieweb/README.md

 # CHANGELOG

+- 2022/06: build with Deploy (handle shared libraries).
+Make ASDF not crash when running the binary on a system with an old configuration (it's a self-contained binary dude!).
 - 2021/12: load a `config.lisp` init file before web startup.
 Same could be done with a post-init file.
 - init.